A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Discretization and Implementation

-with the convention $\uv_0 = \vvs_0 = \zrb$.
-In fact, the numerical solution computed from \eqref{eq:dis_jm} still suffers from the loss of accuracy as the star component is dominated when $\Delta t \to \infty$.
-In the far-field computation, the two components $\PPo^{\Lambda H}$ and $\PPo^\Sm$ of $\jjs_i$ and $\ms_i$ should be stored separately to avoid the loss of significant digits.
+In fact, solution computed from \eqref{eq:dis_jm} still suffers from numerical cancellation at large timesteps $\Delta t$, as the star component $\PPo^\Sm$ experiences a loss of significant digits when stored together with the loop component $\PPo^{\Lambda H}$.
+In the far-field computation, the two components of $\jjs_i$ and $\ms_i$ should be stored separately to avoid numerical cancellation effects.